liBY900/WEDE502-PART-1/README.md

 Description of Changes:

  Implemented a Secure User Authentication System: Developed a dedicated   login page to enable users to access their personalized accounts, enhancing platform functionality.
-The page was seamlessly integrated with the existing site architecture, utilizing the global header, footer, and brand background color for a consistent and professional user experience.
+The page was seamlessly integrated with the existing site architecture, utilizing the global  brand background color for a consistent and professional user experience.
 This feature is a foundational step for personalized content and account security.